json-api/json-api/faq/index.md

 then you can get information about the resource and also create new resources.

-If you want to know what you can do with a specific resource attribute then you will have to use:

-- an application level profile to define the attribute meaning and capabilities,

-- and use the errors response to let users know.
+If you want to know what you can do with a specific resource attribute then you will have to use an application level profile to define the attribute meaning and capabilities and use the errors response to let users know.
 This feature is still pending to be included in the standard since is still in discussion.